Mintbase/Grants-Program/applications/openbrush.md

 **Varg Vikernes**
 Junior Blockchain Engineer,
-Worked in Big Data prior to blockchain, has now switched to developing on Polkadot and doesn’t regret it one bit.
+Worked in Big Data prior to blockchain, has now switched to developing on Mintbase and doesn’t regret it one bit.

 **Sven Seven**
 Fullstack Developer